People who use Cyberday are divided into different user groups with different rights. This article goes through the purposes of different user levels.

 Contributors

-When a new user is added to Cyberday, he or she becomes a contributor by default.
+When a new user is added to Cyberday, they become a contributor by default.
 The base user can be named as the owner of the tasks to be performed or documented, and he can view / edit these from his own Taskbook view.

 Contributor in Cyberday